 Direct Beneficiaries Number of Beneficiaries % of planned (current status)

 Men

 Women

 Children 938,605 (potential)

 IDPs Unknown at this time

 Others

 Indirect beneficiaries 200 hospital staff

 Employment generation (men/women) 480,000 work days

-510 long-term opportunities for hospital
+510 long-term opportunities for

-staff 90 for subsidiary staff
+hospital staff 90 for subsidiary staff

-The Basrah Children's Hospital was opened 22 October 2010 in phase 1 as a specialist pediatric hospital for the children in Basrah and other locations in southern Iraq.
+The Basrah Children's Hospital was opened 22 October 2010 in Phase 1 as a specialist pediatric hospital for the children in Basrah and other locations in southern Iraq.

-Qua Quantitative Achievements against Objectives and Results 1 Stone Cladding.
-Work completed.
-100

-2 Residential Building.
+Quantitative Achievements against Objectives and Results % of 1 Stone Cladding.
+Work completed planned 100 2 Residential Building.
 Works completed.
-3 Roads and Parking.
+100 3 Roads and Parking.
 Works completed.
-100 4 Closed Circuit Secur ity System.
+Though works were completed, during the twelve months 100 defects liability period they did not clear quality control and found to have defects which required repair.
+The contractor has refused to repair the defects, thus, the UNDP Procurement Unit has been notified to cash the performance bond in liaison with the UNDP Legal 4 Closed Circuit Security System.
+Support Office.
 Works completed.
-100 5 Steam autoclave and generation plant, fire facility and perimeter fighting Works completed.
-100 6 Perimeter Drainage, Well and Soft Landso Irrigation: Works completed.
+100 5 • • • • • • • • • • • • • • • • • • • • 100 3 Steam autoclave and oxygen generation plant, fire fighting facility Works completed.
+100 6 and perimeter wall.
+Perimeter Drainage, Site Irrigation, Irrigation: Works completed.
+100 U Well and Soft Landscaping.
 Soft Landscaping: Works completed.
-7 Provision of back-up generators and auxili for firm supply of ele diesel ary equipment Works completed.
-8 Medical Waste Treatment Equipment.
+100 7 Provision of back-up diesel Works completed.
+100 generators and auxiliary equipment for firm supply of electricity.
+8 Medical Waste Treatment Works completed.
+100 Equipment.
+9 Oxygen Generation Plant Equipment.
 Works completed.
-Under Operations and Maintenance period.
-100 9 Oxygen Generation Plant Equipment.
-Works completed.
 100 10 Gap Items.
 Works completed.
 100 11 Warehouse.
 Works completed.
 100 12 General Furniture.
 Installation completed.
 100 13 Domestic Furniture.
 Installation completed.
-100 14 Offsite Internet Conn ection.
+100 14 Offsite Internet Connection.
 Works completed.
-15 IT Equipment.
+100 15 IT Equipment.
 Equipment handed over to MoH.
 100 16 Warehouse Shelving.
 Works completed.
 100 17 Off Site Telephone.
 Work Completed.
-100 18 ASSET Management SET Management.
+100 18 ASSET Management.
 Equipment delivered.
 100 19 Community Awareness.
 School campaign completed.
-Exhibition in schools completed.
+100 Exhibition in schools completed.
 Broadcasting of media spots completed.
-100 20 Capacity Building.
-A Letter of Agreement was signed with World Health Organization on 21 January 2009.
+20 Capacity Building.
+A Letter of Agreement was signed with World Health 20 Cupacity Building.
+Organization on 21 January 2009.
 WHO is responsible for this package and work is progressing with an eighteen-month extension requested to complete the capacity development component.
 Advanced payment of US\$2.1M has been paid to WHO for the capacity building activities according to the Letter Of Agreement between UNDP and WHO.
-Who is ongoing WHO.
-The one-year extension was approved by Stee Committee on 21 2010 for WHO to complete the capacity building activities according to the Letter Of building activities e-year teering 21 June O to capacity
+Work is ongoing by WHO.
+The one-year extension was approved by Steering Committee on 21 June 2010 for WHO to complete the capacity building activities.
+An additional six months extension was requested by WHO to complete the capacity building component.